Meryll Soriano

-Mary Rosalind Soriano Revillame (/tl/; born December 9, 1982), known professionally as Meryll Soriano, is a multi-awarded Filipino actress.
+Mary Rosalind Soriano Revillame (/tl/; born December 9, 1982), known professionally as Meryll Soriano, is a Filipino actress.

 Career

 Soriano started acting as a child star during the early '90s appearing in "The Maricel Soriano Drama Special", which was top-billed by her aunt Maricel Soriano, and her mom Maria Victoria Soriano as executive producer.
 Soriano acted in movies such as Nasaan Ka Nang Kailangan Kita (1996) with Judy Ann Santos and Wowie de Guzman, and Computer Kombat (1997) with Aiza Seguerra.
 She also appeared in GMA's TV series Sana ay Ikaw na Nga (2001–2003) with Tanya Garcia and Dingdong Dantes, ABS-CBN's fantasy series Marina (2004) with Claudine Barretto, and Super Inggo (2006–2007) with Makisig Morales.

 In 2014, she appeared on Honesto in a guest role, and later became part of the cast of Ikaw Lamang with Coco Martin, Julia Montes, Kim Chiu and Jake Cuenca.

 In 2015, she returned to GMA Network after 10 years of stay with ABS-CBN to play a major antagonist role in My Mother's Secret.
 She made a guest appearance in Little Nanay and a supporting role in That's My Amboy.
 She then appeared in Dear Uge and Wagas.

 In 2017, she came back on ABS-CBN and joined the horror-fantasy drama series La Luna Sangre, as Greta Lumakad.
 She later joined the main cast of the 2019 TV series Starla.

+In 2022 and since 2024, she concurrently works with ABS-CBN and GMA.